mezhanglei/simpleform/packages/editor/README.md

 ```

 ## Quick Start
-Three steps: registering the `FormRender` component, `FormEditor` config that component, and config the `EditPanel` showcase list.
+Three steps: registering the `FormRender` component, `FormEditor` config `editorConfig` of that component, and config the `EditPanel` showcase list.
 Please check the code in `packages/editor/example/demo`.
 ### 1.First customize the FormRender
 ```javascript
 import React from 'react';